 Performance Bio

-Under her singer hat as mezzo-soprano, Sarah Fritz-Sensenig sings in the Philadelphia Orchestra’s Symphonic Choir, including performances of Beethoven’s Missa Solemnis at Carnegie Hall and the world premiere of Puts’s The Hours.
-She debuted with the New York Lyric Opera Theatre in the title role of Handel’s Alcina, and her other operatic roles include Fiordiligi in Mozart’s Cosí fan tutte, Valencienne in The Merry Widow, Cherubino in Le Nozze di Figaro, Nancy in Albert Herring, Hansel in Hansel and Gretel, and Dido in Dido and Aeneas.
-She enjoys giving recitals with her pianist husband, especially singing the Lieder of her favorite composer, Clara Schumann.
+Under her singer hat as a mezzo-soprano, Sarah Fritz-Sensenig performs with the Philadelphia Orchestra’s Symphonic Choir, including an appearance in the Oscar-nominated movie, Maestro, also heard the film’s Grammy winning soundtrack.
+With the symphonic choir, she performs yearly at Carnegie Hall, works with world-class musicians, and gives world premieres of works by composers like Gabriela Lena Frank and Kevin Puts.
+In her opera singer years, Sarah debuted with the New York Lyric Opera Theatre in the title role of Handel’s Alcina; other operatic roles include Fiordiligi in Mozart’s Cosí fan tutte, Valencienne in The Merry Widow, Cherubino in Le Nozze di Figaro, Nancy in Albert Herring, Hansel in Hansel and Gretel, and Dido in Dido and Aeneas.
+Now, Sarah enjoys giving recitals with her pianist husband, especially singing the Lieder of her favorite composer, Clara Schumann.
+Also, as a pedagogue, she loves teaching amateurs how to sing and explore their love of music making.